I Feel Love: Reception

-James Masterton for Dotmusic complimented the 1995 remix for "not to tinker too much with the near-perfect realisation of the original", adding that it "still sounds as fresh as the day it was made".
-Alan Jones Music Week said the Masters At Work mixes of the track are "a trifle disappointing", while praising the Rollo & Sister Bliss remix.
+James Masterton for Dotmusic complimented the 1995 remix for "not to tinker too much with the near-perfect realisation of the original", stating that it "still sounds as fresh as the day it was made".
+Alan Jones from Music Week felt the Masters At Work mixes of the track are "a trifle disappointing", while praising the Rollo & Sister Bliss remix.
 He explained, "The Rollo & Sister Bliss mix grows and grows, picking up vocals and some nifty and airy synth riffs along the way, building into a superb house stomper.
-A masterful piece of work, and one that will surely launch the new Manifeste label in style."
-The magazine's RM Dance Update stated, "The big guns are brought out to remix the classic disco anthem – Rollo and MAW".
+A masterful piece of work, and one that will surely launch the new Manifesto label in style."

+Rupert Howe from NME wrote, "La Summer needs no introduction, 'I Feel Love' being one of the greatest moments in the long and cocaine-riddled history of D-I-S-C-O — a sequins-and-spangles surge of Moroder-produced dancefloor dynamite with a chorus offering more uplift than a wardrobe full of wonderbras."
+The Record Mirror Dance Update stated, "The big guns are brought out to remix the classic disco anthem – Rollo and MAW".
+Helen Lamont from Smash Hits gave it a top score of five out of five, saying, "If you haven't heard 'I Feel Love' and you don't trust your aunt's taste, fear not.
+It's actually great! you can't help but love it, and it comes with the added bonus of watching your assorted relatives making a right fool of themselves in the living room.
+More power to the Queen of Disco."